CognitiveProgrammer/CplusPlus_SmartPointer/README.md

 # C++14 Smart Pointers : The trilogy which must be used day in and day out

 *Prior to arrival of smart pointers as part of boost library, C++ was notorious for memory leaks and errors related to memory handling.
-In fact it was very difficult to track memory usage and ownerships in relatively big programs*
+In fact, it was very difficult to track memory usage and ownerships in relatively big programs*

 *C++11 and C++14 has taken a great leap forward with regard to memory management and have standardize the smart pointers for the same.
 This can potentially reduce if not altogether remove the problems associated with memory management in C++*

-*There are multiple sets of smart pointers which are extremely useful, however as a normal programmer we'll end up using at most 3 of them.
-These 3 smart pointers are called as trilogy and is known as*
+*There are multiple sets of smart pointers which are extremely useful, however, as a normal programmer we'll end up using at most 3 of them.
+These 3 smart pointers are called as a trilogy and is known as*

 * shared_ptr<>
 * unique_ptr<>
 * weak_ptr<>

-*They are pretty much sufficient to handle most of the programming needs realted to dynamically allocated memory.*
+*They are pretty much sufficient to handle most of the programming needs related to dynamically allocated memory.*

 *The modules below (1,2,&3) are dedicated to respective pointers.
 Please do not escape the sequence as module 2 refers to module 1 and module 3 refers to module 1 & 2.*